-At Oxbridge, our tutors are always available to help our pupils.
-They even offer unlimited support to our students.
+Oxbridge tutors are readily available to help our pupils when they need it through our Personal Tutor Support service.
 We’ve decided to interview Tom Hollins, our Head of Department for English and social sciences, to find out more about his life and what motivated him to work for us.

 Tom works as a personal tutor for some of our GCSE and A-level students, as well as taking care of other tutors within the department and writing material for certain courses we run.